 Livingston International provides customs brokerage, trade consulting and international freight forwarding services to importers and exporters throughout North America and around the globe.
 Cybersecurity analyst Dominic Alveiri tweeted about the data leak along with this image:

-“Toronto based Canadian international customs broker Livingston International is breached by Royal Ransomware,” read the tweet.
+“Toronto based Canadian international customs broker Livingston International is breached by Royal Ransomware news,” read the tweet.
 The post revealed to have information of 3,200 employees, 30,000 customers, and 125 key border entry points.

 Alvieri also shared details about a cyberattack on the Australian Carinya Christian School by the same group.
 The tweet, posted on January 17, suggested that LockerRoyal, which is the name of the group’s Twitter account, was behind the breach.